Add Custom Fields to WordPress Permalinks

 Apply Changes to Existing URLs

-By default, custom fields will only be added to the new posts or terms permalinks.
+By default, custom fields are applied only to new posts or terms when their permalinks are generated and saved.

 Go up